dertuxmalwieder/groffstudio/README.md

   * Should be cross-platform.
   * Successfully tested on Windows 10, macOS and Linux.
 * Can produce PS and PDF files.
   * On Windows, creating PDF files requires [Ghostscript](https://www.ghostscript.com/) for the time being.
-On other systems, [i]groff[/i] should be able to just do it.
+On other systems, `groff` should be able to just do it.
 * Can handle some macros.

 ## License